fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 	// when reconciling this HelmRelease.
 	// +optional
 	ServiceAccountName string `json:"serviceAccountName,omitempty"`

+	// PostRenderers holds an array of Helm PostRenderers, which will be applied in order
+	// of their definition.
+	// +optional
+	PostRenderers []PostRenderer `json:"postRenderers,omitempty"`
 }

 // KubeConfig references a Kubernetes secret that contains a kubeconfig file.